Why Do Masks Cause Acne? 1

 Hydroxy acids and thorough skin cleansing will help slough off dead skin cells.
 To address acne-causing bacteria, those retinoids and benzoyl peroxide, especially in combination, can be the solution.

 There should be no need to relive those awkward teenage years just because you have to wear a face covering.
 Talk to a healthcare professional about ramping up your acne treatment if you already had such a regimen pre-pandemic.
-If you didn’t, consult a dermatologist or try some over-the-counter acne treatments to see whether they help control your maskne.
+If you didn’t, consult a dermatologist or try over-the-counter acne treatments to see whether they help control your mask.

 Maximum Protection With Occasional Breaks